 In 1918, David married again.
-His new bride was Rose Clara Richardson, a colleague at the Standard Motor Company.
-They had three children - Rose Hilda (known as Hilda) late in 1918, Ellen Bessie (known as Bess) in 1920, and Richard (known as Dick) in 1926.
+His new bride was Rosie Clara Richardson, a colleague at the Standard Motor Company.
+They had three children - Rosie Hilda (known as Hilda) late in 1918, Ellen Bessie (known as Bess) in 1920, and Richard (known as Dick) in 1926.
 Sadly, all three died during the course of 2008.

 The family were relatively well off in the 1920s.
 Bess recalled that they had a car, which was uncommon at that time.